mispchallenge/misp2021_baseline/task1_wws/README.md

   - **prepare data directory**

       For training, development, and test sets, we prepare data directories by extracting the downloaded zip compressed file to the current folder.
-Here, we only use channel 1.

       ```
       unzip  -d ./  *.zip